 NetCrunch works with many hardware and software components.
-It's a complex project consisting of many million lines of code including many open source and third-party software components.
-As NetCrunch talks to many hardware vendors which update their software regularly, it requires careful testing and an on-site lab.
-Updating monitoring software is as important as updating any other system software because of compatibility issues that might be caused by vendor upgrades and security updates.
+It's a complex project consisting of many million lines of code.
+It includes many open source and third-party software components.
+As NetCrunch talks to many hardware vendors that regularly update their software, it requires careful testing and an on-site lab.
+Updating monitoring software is as important as updating any other system software because of compatibility issues caused by vendor upgrades and security updates.

-Because compatibility testing is an expensive process and we also want to evolve our product fast to satisfy our customer needs, we have decided to support only one latest and greatest version of the software.
+Because compatibility testing is an expensive process, and we want to evolve our product fast to satisfy our customer needs, we have decided to support only one latest and greatest software version.

-We provide support on a regular basis through email and sometimes by the phone.
+We provide support regularly through email and sometimes by the phone.
 We appreciate your help in chasing rare compatibility issues or in reproducing the bug in our test environment.
 Please visit our support page for more information.

-We provide updates several times a year; mostly they come with new features but occasionally contain only fixes.
+We provide updates several times a year; mostly, they come with new features but occasionally contain only fixes.
 Our main policy is to fix bugs first.
-The number of the fixes shows a tip of the iceberg, however, as NetCrunch runs on multiple projects and technologies such as NodeJS, Chromium, WebKit, JavaSE, OpenSSL, and these projects add many fixes to each release too.
+The number of fixes shows the tip of the iceberg.
+However, as NetCrunch runs on multiple projects and technologies such as NodeJS, Chromium, WebKit, Python, and OpenSSL, add many fixes to each release.

 In the latest year, we have added over 100 significant new features, and over 50 of them are extending monitoring capabilities.
 We are also updating support for existing monitors and improving NetCrunch performance and stability.
 We always make sure to enhance the existing feature set to extend existing customer experience.

 We know you like charts, so here is the chart of NetCrunch updates in the last three years.
-Please notice that we are increasing the number of new features.
+Please note that we release updates regularly, and they include a lot of new features.
 Besides feature releases, we also provide maintenance releases containing mostly fixes and improvements.
 Overall, it's usually 4 to 8 releases a year.